-Gathering fourteen leading scholars from both law and Christian theology, the book covers legal perspectives, theological perspectives, and key concepts in migration studies.
-In part one, scholars of migration law and policy discuss the legal landscape of migration at both the domestic and international level.
-In part two, Christian theologians, ethicists, and biblical scholars draw on the resources of the Christian tradition to think about migration.
-In part three, a scholar of law and a scholar of Christian theology bring their respective resources and perspectives into conversation through a co-authored chapter on key themes within migration studies.
+Gathering 14 leading scholars from both law and Christian theology, the book covers legal perspectives, theological perspectives, and key concepts in migration studies.
+In Part 1, scholars of migration law and policy discuss the legal landscape of migration at both the domestic and international level.
+In Part 2, Christian theologians, ethicists, and biblical scholars draw on the resources of the Christian tradition to think about migration.
+In Part 3, each chapter is co-authored by a scholar of law and a scholar of Christian theology, who bring their respective resources and perspectives into conversation on key themes within migration studies.

 The work provides a truly interdisciplinary introduction to the topic of migration for those who are new to the subject; an opportunity for immigration lawyers and legal scholars to engage Christian theology; an opportunity for pastors and Christian theologians to engage law; and new insights on key frameworks for scholars who are already committed to the study of migration.

 Table of Contents

 Emilie M. Townes

 Introduction: Law and Theology in the Age of Migration

 Silas W. Allard